Paul DeJong Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.64 team ERA ranks 26th among all MLB pitching staffs.
+- The Mets' 4.65 team ERA ranks 26th across all league pitching staffs.

-- Mets pitchers combine to surrender the fifth-most home runs in baseball (94 total, 1.4 per game).
+- The Mets allow the fifth-most home runs in baseball (96 total, 1.4 per game).

-- The righty last appeared on Saturday against the Pittsburgh Pirates, when he threw seven innings, allowing no earned runs while giving up two hits.
+- The right-hander last pitched on Sunday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, allowing two earned runs while giving up six hits.

-- In 12 games this season, the 30-year-old has amassed an ERA of 3.34, with 11 strikeouts per nine innings.
-Opponents are batting .205 against him.
+- The 36-year-old has an ERA of 5.71, with 5.3 strikeouts per nine innings, in eight games this season.
+Opponents have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.